Last Updated: February 2024

 Give honest responses to your customers and explain why exactly there is a delay in their order delivery.
 Explain to them only the fact why their order is delayed and the appropriate actions your company is already taking to rectify the delay.

-Check the example image below, the company sends order confirmation emails to its customers along with a prior delay notice due to the pandemic measures.
+Check the sample image below about how to inform customer about delivery status, the company sends order confirmation emails to its customers along with a prior delay notice due to the pandemic measures.

 Even if you don’t have an answer, let them know the same and also assure them a call back with a prompt answer.